davidwyly/rxn/README.md

-# Reaction
+# Reaction (RXN)

-**A PHP micro-framework that responds to API requests with JSON, ensuring that your backend is completely separated from your front-end**
+####A PHP micro-framework that responds to API requests with JSON, ensuring that your backend is completely separated from your front-end

-**please note: RXN is currently under active development and is still considered alpha
+##### Please note: RXN is currently under active development and is still considered alpha

 Reaction, or RXN for short, is a framework designed to cut out the complexity and clutter of PHP-generated views -- offloading views to whatever frontend that suits your fancy.